Hunter-Koch/TargetShooter/README.md

 targets by clicking on them to gain time on your timer.
 Faster targets get you more time.
 Shooting the cats removes time from the timer.
 Try to survive as long as you can!

+Tip: if you encounter linker errors hit "Rebuild Solution"